TextSorter

 Practical Use Cases and Addressing URL Edge Cases

 Extracting URLs from text, HTML, or documents serves a multitude of practical purposes.
 For instance, content analysts utilize it to gather outbound links from articles for competitive research or to build link directories.
 SEO professionals can quickly audit website pages to identify broken links or analyze backlink profiles.
 Developers and data scientists often employ such tools for web scraping, collecting specific resource links from large datasets or web archives.
-Security analysts can also leverage it to quickly scan log files or email content for potentially malicious or suspicious URLs.
+Security analysts can also use it to quickly scan log files or email content for potentially malicious or suspicious URLs.

 Frequently Asked Questions